emilmichaiel/SimpleBTCAddressGenerator/README.md

 # Description

-This is a simple application to generate Bitcoin address on the go, implemented using [BitcoinJ Library](https://github.com/bitcoinj/bitcoinj)
+A simple application to generate random Bitcoin address on the go, implemented using [BitcoinJ Library](https://github.com/bitcoinj/bitcoinj)

 # Prerequest